huzayfaSiddique/VisionTube/README.md

 ## Known issues / roadmap

-- Tweets have a backend resource but no frontend UI yet.
 - No mobile-specific navigation drawer for the sidebar yet (desktop sidebar is hidden below `md`).

 ## License